HarminderDhillon/twitter-clone-parent/backend/README.md

 ## Recent Updates

+### Authentication System Enhancements (March 2025)

+The authentication system has been significantly improved with the addition of a dedicated AuthController that handles login requests and generates JWT tokens.
+Key improvements include:

+1. **New AuthController**: A dedicated controller for authentication operations, including login, logout, and token refresh.

+2. **JWT-Based Authentication**: The system now uses JWT tokens for authentication, providing a stateless and secure way to handle user sessions.

+3. **Login Endpoint**: A new endpoint `/api/auth/login` has been added that validates user credentials and returns a token.

+4. **Improved Security**: Password hashing and validation have been enhanced to follow modern security practices.

 ### API Endpoint Improvements (March 2025)

 We've made significant improvements to the API endpoints, focusing especially on the user management functionality: